 Use original parts |

-Ensures safety |
+Supports safety and compatibility |

 Replace only with manufacturer-approved batteries |